Is Your Mattress Toxic??

 - Old mattress made before 2007 are even better.

-- Natural/organic hands made mattresses are probably the best option.
+- Natural/organic mattresses or handmade mattresses are probably the best option.

 We get a new ton-toxic mattresses.
 Even though I am allergic to latex, it is covered and I do not get an allergic reaction.
 I cannot be happier with this choice!
 There are natural mattress stores out there or even people who make natural hand made mattresses.
 You just have to do a little research.